MicrosoftDocs/dynamics365smb-docs/financials/purchasing-how-prioritize-vendors.md

 ---
 title: Assign a Priority Level to a Vendor | Microsoft Docs
-description: You can assign numbers to your vendors or suppliers to prioritize them and facilitate payment suggestions in Dynamics 365.
+description: You can assign numbers to your vendors or suppliers to prioritize them and facilitate payment suggestions in Finance and Operations, Business edition.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP